Rand-Abdulaziz/TrustMed/README.md

 # WepProject #CS346

 #Overview of the Website<br>
-The website aims to connect doctors from various medical specialties across Riyadh, allowing users to easily search for suitable doctors and browse their available appointments.
+The website aims to connect doctors from various medical specialties across Riyadh, allowing users to easily search for suitable doctors.
 It also enables users to generate reports for their health conditions and provide ratings for doctors based on their experiences, with the ability to add reviews.
 The site features a user-friendly interface with clear divisions of content, making navigation simple.
 Additionally, it provides seamless communication with the platform’s administration.
-Authentication is available on every page, with full integration with a MongoDB database.<br>
+Authentication is available on every page, with integration with a MongoDB database.<br>

 **#Target Audience:**<br>
 The target audience for this website includes: